RoyalIcing/flambeau/README.md

 A lightweight, Redux-compatible Flux library with opinions:

 ### Declarative action creators
+- **No UPPERCASE_CONSTANTS**.
+Just use an exported function to name the action, and a destructured object to document the payload.
 ```javascript
 export function addTodo({ text }) {} // No constants, self-documenting payload
 ```
-- **No UPPERCASE_CONSTANTS**.
-Just use an exported function to name the action, and a destructured object to document the payload.
 - Better organized actions with simple **namespacing** using action sets.
 - **Async action support built-in**, with convenient dispatching of other actions.

 ### Reusable reducers
+- **No switch statements** to handle actions, just declare a function with the same name as the action’s function, within an exported object with the same name as the action set.
 ```javascript
 export const TodoListActions = {
   addTodo(state, { text }) {